 Russini has covered the Super Bowl the last two seasons for ESPN.
 She worked her first Monday Night Football game in 2019 as the sideline reporter for ESPN’s season-opening contest between the Denver Broncos and the Oakland Raiders.
 She also worked NFL game broadcasts for ESPN Radio and was the reporter for the first season of XFL games on ABC in 2020.

-Part of her ever-growing ESPN role, Russini debuted as an Around the Horn panelist in 2019, and she has also hosted ESPN digital shows, including a 2019 ESPYS Red Carpet special with Cassidy Hubbarth and Katie Nolan.
+Part of her ever-growing ESPN role, Russini debuted as an Around the Horn panelist in 2019.
+She has also hosted ESPN digital shows, including a 2019 ESPYS Red Carpet special with Cassidy Hubbarth and Katie Nolan.
 In 2020, she contributed to Monday Tailgate, which streamed on ESPN social platforms and the ESPN app prior to MNF.

 Originally a SportsCenter anchor, Russini transitioned to her current ESPN role in 2017.

 Prior to ESPN, Russini was the main sports anchor at WRC-TV (NBC4) in Washington, D.C

 Russini also worked as an anchor and reporter for both news and sports for NBC Connecticut before going to Washington.
 She covered the Boston Marathon bombing, reported live from Boston Garden at the first professional sporting event after the bombing and was one of the first reporters on the scene during the shooting at Sandy Hook Elementary.

 She has also worked for Comcast Sports in Seattle, WNBC in New York City, and News 12 Westchester, N.Y.
 She started her TV career interning at ABC News for Diane Sawyer and WABC.